 As previously mentioned, perceived quality is an intangible aspect almost purely governed by the mind.
 So it does no service to your brand image to pump it up when it can already do that without the need for boasting.

-It’ll give off the impression that it may be an inferior product or a less than valuable service that relies mostly on good marketing, and not actual quality.
+It’ll give off the impression that it may be an inferior product or a less-than-valuable service that relies mostly on good marketing and not actual quality.
 You’re aiming to match your actual quality with perceived quality.

 Sensibility